STHossain/open-fp/open-fp/participate/index.md

 * Email address (mandatory).
 * Name and/or affiliation (optional).
 Please let us now, whether we should include your name and/or your affiliation in the freely available data set.

 We will send you a unique ID for submitting your forecasts below.
+There are two option for handing in forecasts.
+The first option is to use our [graphical interface](## Submit).
+The [second one](## Submit via csv) is to upload a .csv file.

 ## Submit